Roman and Saxon Seaham

-The deeply-wooded Hawthorn Dene formed by the Hawthorn Burn meets the sea at a pretty little bay called Hawthorn Hive (or formerly hythe) where it is now part of the coastal land owned by the National Trust.
-The hive is formed by Chourdon Point and Hive Point to the south of Chemical Beach.
+The deeply-wooded Hawthorn Dene formed by the Hawthorn Burn meets the sea at a pretty little bay called Hawthorn Hive (or formerly ‘hythe’) where it is now part of the coastal land owned by the National Trust.
+The hive is situated south of Blast Beach from which it is separated by Chourdon Point with Hive Point to the south.

 Hawthorn Hive was overlooked by a tower house called Hawthorn Tower, a house built by John Dobson for Major George Anderson of Newcastle in 1821 but the house was mostly demolished around 1969 and there are now no traces.

 Anderson witnessed tragic events immediately offshore from Hawthorn Hive on November 5th 1824 when nearly fifty vessels perished here in severe storms along with their crews.
 One ship called Dido was more fortunate, it became wrecked between two rocks about 30 yards from the shore.
 The crew of 14, unsuccessfully attempted to throw a rope ashore where Major Anderson and his servants were making every effort to come to their aid.

 Eventually the major’s trusty Newfoundland dog, after much encouragement and after several attempts and in very dangerous conditions caught the rope and brought it ashore.
 The ship was then hauled to safety where the crew gratefully enjoyed the major’s hospitality.
 The following day the tearful wife of the ship’s captain visited to give her thanks and fell to her knees to kiss the major’s dog.